microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-locally/README.md

 ### Upload your application to Teams

-[Create](https://support.microsoft.com/en-us/office/schedule-a-meeting-in-teams-943507a9-8583-4c58-b5d2-8ec8265e04e5) a new microsoft teams meeting and join.
+[Create](https://support.microsoft.com/en-us/office/schedule-a-meeting-in-teams-943507a9-8583-4c58-b5d2-8ec8265e04e5) a new Microsoft Teams meeting and join.
 Once you are inside the meeting, click on the three dots button `( ... )` and then on `+ Add an app`.

 |![`+` Add an app](images/add_an_app.png)|
 |:--:|